Linear Programming Graph Calculator

 FAQs

 Yes.
-Select maximize or minimize before submitting the form.
-The calculator then chooses the largest or smallest objective value from feasible corner points.
+Select minimize before submitting.
+The calculator evaluates each feasible vertex and chooses the smallest objective value.

 Related Calculators